charanmahendaran/Samsung-RISC-V-Workshop/README.md

 ✅ Low Power Consumption → Only consumes power when unlocking, making it energy efficient.

 ### Why This Design?
-<b> 1.
+#### <b> 1.
 Secure and Reliable: </b>

-      Unlike simple push-button locks, this design ensures only the correct sequence unlocks the system.
+   - Unlike simple push-button locks, this design ensures only the correct sequence unlocks the system.
-      Wrong input resets the sequence, making brute-force unlocking nearly impossible.
+   - Wrong input resets the sequence, making brute-force unlocking nearly impossible.

-<b> 2.Cost-Effective & Minimal Components:
+#### <b> 2.Cost-Effective & Minimal Components:</b>

-      Uses a TIP122 transistor instead of a relay module, reducing size and cost.
+   - Uses a TIP122 transistor instead of a relay module, reducing size and cost.
-      No need for external resistors as the VSDSQM board provides internal pull-ups.
+   - No need for external resistors as the VSDSQM board provides internal pull-ups.

-<b> 3.Efficient Power Management:
+#### <b> 3.Efficient Power Management:</b>

-      Solenoid is activated only when unlocking, reducing unnecessary power usage.
+   - Solenoid is activated only when unlocking, reducing unnecessary power usage.
-      Microcontroller operates at 3.3V, ensuring low energy consumption.
+   - Microcontroller operates at 3.3V, ensuring low energy consumption.

-<b> 4.
-Easy to Customize & Expand:
+#### <b> 4.
+Easy to Customize & Expand:</b>

-      Can be easily modified for 4 or more buttons for increased security.
+   - Can be easily modified for 4 or more buttons for increased security.
-      Supports integration with RFID, keypads, or fingerprint sensors.
+   - Supports integration with RFID, keypads, or fingerprint sensors.

 ### Future Improvements & Enhancements
  1. Add a Buzzer for Feedback → Audible feedback for correct and incorrect attempts.